gvsuoer/sundstrom-textbook/README.md

 ```

 Edit the files you would like to, then submit a pull request.
 Alternatively, you can submit an issue (the issues tab at the top of this page) so we and other developers may address it.

+## Divergences from PreTeXt

+Some of the major divergences from "typical" PreTeXt are listed below.
+While every attempt was made to follow the PreTeXt schema, certain aspects were not possible with the scope of this book.

+* Typically, PreTeXt proofs do not include "standard" end-of-proof markings such as QED or a black square.
+This is because, by default, proofs are set further from the margin and a partial border is put in place clearly indicating where the proof ends.
+As this textbook is somewhat unusual in that it is on *writing* proofs (rather than just containing them), we have added a black square to the end of each proof which follows the writing guidelines in the book.
+As such, some black squares may seem to be in the wrong place depending on your screen size.
+The PDF should not be affected by this.

+* Although definitions typically would go inside a `<definition>` block, the textbook does not number definitions.
+To remove numbers, we have placed all defintions inside an `<assemblage>` with "Defintion" as the title.

+* Most customizations to the LaTeX (and hence PDF) file can be found on the `xsl` directory.
+However, certain customizations are currently done manually after each update to the PreTeXt source.

+  1. The table of contents is relocated from the default place to directly after the copyright page.
+  2. The word "Answer" is removed from Appendix C as the title of the appendix indicates that answers are present.
+The word "Answer" would be redundant.
+  3. Extraneous dots are removed from the Appendices.

+  For the specific code we use/remove, please [contact us by email](mailto:oer@gvsu.edu).